simoninireland/epydemic/doc/networkexperiment.rst

 Whenever the network changes, there is an opportunity for the experiment to log it or take some other action.
-We refer to this as the *event tap*, as it captures the entire stream of events regardless of how they are defined.
+We refer to this as the :term:`event tap`, as it captures the entire stream of events regardless of how they are defined.
 See :ref:`event-taps` for a discussion.

 To use the event tap interface, you need to override these